ereyesherrera/web_scraping_project/MACXC_dataViz.md

   </script>
 </div>

-Using the updated dateframe above, we are able to make a similar line plot to the one above, this time plotting every runner's trajectory based on their total time for a race.
-It is important to note that not all races were the same distance - some were only 4 miles, while the typical race is an 8k.
+Using the updated date frame above, we are able to make a similar line plot to the one above, this time plotting every runner's trajectory based on their total time for a race.
+It is important to note that not all races were the same distance - some were only 4 miles, while the typical race is an 8K.
 To account for this (i.e. avoid any misleading information on the plot when someone's time suddenly decreases), I ordered the x-axis so as to place those meets that were only 4 miles at the beginning.

 ```r